 Preparing the Apartment

 Before you bring your pets into your new apartment, take the time to prepare it for their arrival.
-For example, look around the space to make sure there’s nothing dangerous for them.
+For example, look around the space to make sure there’s nothing dangerous for them, create a dog house for your furry friends (take a look at this article for more dog house ideas).
 Also, remove small items from the floors and have some chew toys around—just in case they act out and start chewing on things the moment they move in.

 If possible, bring in your own carpets before moving the pets.
 This will help spread their scents—as well as prevent the floors from getting scratched if they start running around frantically.
 Along the same lines, bring in your pet’s things and diffuse a familiar smell around the apartment—such as your perfume, your air freshener, or anything you use that has a fragrance.